Building Nested Documentation Structures

 The basic structure stays the same (Concepts, Tasks, Reference), but the individual tocs are free to evolve.
 They in turn might link to other sub-tocs.

-Bottom-up composition
+Bottom-up Composition

 Bottom-up composition is more flexible in that it lets new plug-ins decide where the documentation should exist in the toc structure.
 Bottom-up composition is accomplished using anchor attributes.
 A toc defines named anchor points where other plug-ins can contribute documentation.
 In our example, we could add anchors so that plug-ins can contribute additional material between the concepts, tasks, and reference sections.